facebookresearch/habitat-sim/docs/pages/image-extractor.rst

 `Basic Usage`_
 --------------

 Once the user instantiates an ImageExtractor object, they can index into it like a normal python list, or use slicing.
 Indexing returns a dictionary containing the images specified by the 'output' argument to the ImageExtractor constructor.
+All datasets support the use of "rgba" and "depth" outputs.
+For semantic outputs, you should use a dataset that supports semantic annotation (e.g. the Matterport3D dataset).

 .. code:: py